BMS: Business Management Systems – the Benefits of a Process Approach

 A process is a series of actions or steps taken in order to achieve a particular end - a process is a transformation.
 It transforms inputs into outputs.
 For example, a process is the mechanism by which raw materials are converted into products, so baking a cake will involve taking various ingredients (inputs) and producing the cake (output) using the recipe (process).

-What is a Process Approach?
+What is the Process Approach?

 This is easiest to envisage where a raw material is transformed into a finished product (as in the cake example above) but is in fact also the case for more intangible transformations.
 For example, this week I have been transforming my time and use of a computer into a Newsletter.